 The reading environment is planned to engage and promote a range of books (to include high quality authors) with a strong emphasis on parental partnerships

-On-going formative assessment takes place within each reading session against the assessment focuses.
-This includes: teacher observations, questioning, discussions and marking and feedback of reading journals.
+On-going formative assessment taken directly from Read, Write Inc takes place half termly.
 These outcomes are fed forward into timely teacher intervention and subsequent planning to ensure gaps in knowledge are closed and progress is not limited.
+Our Reading Leader is responsible for ensuring this assessments are accurate and timely

-Outcomes from end of term assessments are used to identify gaps in knowledge and will inform future planning.
-Pupil progress will also identify precise actions and objectives for targeted focus children, including the lowest 20% who are not likely to meet end of year expectations and/or not making expected progress.
+Outcomes from end of set assessments are used to identify gaps in knowledge and will inform future planning.
+Pupil progress will also identify precise actions and objectives for targeted focus children, result in movement of groups regularly and accordingly including the lowest 20% who are not likely to meet end of year expectations and/or not making expected progress.
+Pupil progress will also identify precise actions and objectives for targeted focus children, including the lowest 20% who are not likely to meet the required standard of the Phonics Screening Check.

 The national Phonics Screening Check is performed in June of Year 1.
 The purpose of the screening check is to confirm that all children have learned phonic decoding to an age-appropriate standard.
 The children who did not meet the required standard for the check in year 1 enter again in year 2 with additional support.